giserh/docker-mapproxy/README.md

 docker containerss and link them together over a private docker network called 'couchdb_net'.

+ArcGIS servers refuse to connect to unencrypted WMS services (HTTP).
+I get around this by running MapProxy behind an nginx server.
+The Docker Compose file here is set up to work with the one described in my github repository Wildsong/proxy.

 ## Build

 We use the standard couchdb image but build our own mapproxy image